-Today, as coronavirus infection rates continue to rise and fall, life goes on, however altered.
-This debate looks at the nationwide response to COVID-19 and whether it has been proportionate to the physical and mental health risks involved.
+Today, as coronavirus cases continue to rise around the world, life goes on, however altered.
+This debate looks at America’s nationwide response to COVID-19 and whether it has been proportionate to the physical and mental health risks involved.
 We can’t underestimate the economic fallout and consequent (and extended) harm to people’s livelihoods that the lockdowns and closures have unintentionally had – despite their importance.
 Yet, we can tentatively ask whether US coronavirus response efforts have been sufficient or not.

 Here are three reasons why America has not done enough to address the pandemic and three more reasons to show that it has done enough.

 The World Health Organization and the Centers for Disease Control (CDC), among other esteemed institutions, have proven that social distancing and wearing face masks prevent exposure to and spread of the coronavirus.
 It is therefore questionable why America did not require by law face masks to be worn in public nationwide, as was mandated in numerous other countries.